Nadiia Chervinska

 Pro tip:

 Don’t try to be present on all marketing channels.
 Instead, focus on a few channels where your target audience is most active and where your messages will have the most impact.
-Experiment, measure, and adjust your channel selection based on the results you observe, but make sure your communication is consistent across all your platforms.
+Experiment, measure, and adjust channel selection based on the results you observe, but make sure your communication is consistent across all platforms.

 8. Budget

-Your marketing budget should cover all costs associated with your marketing efforts.
+Budget sets out the financial resources you plan to allocate to your marketing activities.
+It provides a detailed account of how your marketing budget will be distributed across different channels and campaigns.
 This includes not only the direct costs of advertising, but also the costs of producing marketing materials or hiring marketing agencies.
 But most importantly, your budget should be realistic, aligning with your financial capabilities and ensuring a positive return on investment.

 Pro tip: